Find out different broccoli benefits and understand why people dub it a wonder food!

 Broccoli can be pretty expensive, though, so to save money, you can grow its seedlings or transplants.
 You can also use alkalizing greens as a substitute on days you cannot have the veggie.

-Editor’s Note: This post was originally published on July 8, 2013, and has been updated for quality and relevancy most recently on April 7, 2021.
+Editor’s Note: This post was originally published on July 14, 2014, and has been updated for quality and relevancy most recently on April 7, 2021.